replicatedhq/kots/design/variadic_config.md

 Vendor requests that were left out of scope of this proposal as future tasking:
 1. Having Kotsadm parse file(s) to gather config data, including variadic resources
-    * I don't think this was requested but could have been implied by some vendor requests.
+    * This may not have been requested but could have been implied by some vendor requests.
     * Vendors and customers still interact with config fields the same way through the CLI or UI, although there will be options to create dynamic fields.
     * Individual Files can still be base64 encoded and inserted into resources using template functions.
 1. Nested Groups